tencentyun/intlcloud-documents/product/存储/对象存储 4.0/控制台管理V5/存储桶管理/访问权限_intl.md

 Users can modify bucket access permissions in the console or via APIs.
 The COS Console by default supports two types of access permissions: Public Read/Private Write, and Private Read/Write.

-- Public Read/Private Write: anyone, including anonymous visitor has read permission to objects in the bucket.
+- Public Read/Private Write: anyone, including anonymous visitors has read permission to objects in the bucket.
 However, only the bucket creator and authorized accounts have write permission to objects in the bucket.
 - Private Read/Write: only the bucket creator and authorized accounts have read and write permissions to bucket files.

 ## Setting Up Access Permissions